annaghi/haskell-class/lambda-calculus.md

 FAC := λn.if(= n 0)1(* n (FAC(- n 1)))
 ```

-but this would be an infinite substitution, so let assume that the right-hand side is an application:
+but this would be an infinite substitution, so let assume that the right-hand side is an application such as:

 ```
 F := λf.(λn.if(= n 0)1(* n (f(- n 1))))